 Cholesterol/platelet aggregate emboli

-Painful cyanotic discoloration of isolated portion of foot; remainder of the foot is ...
+Painful cyanotic discoloration of ...